Try these creative rituals to make the holiday season memorable and meaningful

 - Who or what brought abundance or prosperity into your life this year?

-- Who encouraged you or inspired you or challenged you in your life this year?
+- Who encouraged you or inspired you this year?

 - Who or what challenged you this year?